Date of Birth: 9th October 1988

-With talk of Bury’s football ground being renamed “Quigg Lane” for one night, Unification fights with Leo Santa Cruz and the much talked about domestic clash with Carl Frampton, the current IBF Super Bantamweight World Champion, the future looks bright for Scott.
+With talk of Bury’s football ground being renamed “Quigg Lane” for one night, Unification fights with Leo Santa Cruz and the much talked about domestic clash with Carl Frampton who is the current IBF Super Bantamweight World Champion, the future looks bright for Scott.

 Scott’s interests outside of boxing include Football, He is a keen fan of his local Football club Bury.